Facial recognition used to identify Lafayette Square protester accused of assault

 Trained examiners input an image of a suspect from social media, a security camera or other source.
 The system’s algorithm then scours a database of images to find potential matches, which are scored on the likelihood they are the suspect.
 The examiner then makes a final call about whether any of the candidates appear to be a match.

-Other evidence must be developed before any charges are placed.
+Other evidence must be developed before any charges are brought.

 Quinn said the system has been designed to address common concerns surrounding facial recognition technology.